adamzerg/resort-pool-management/resort-pool-management-solution.md

 Several lounger seats are available for use.
 There are few towels and water bottles visible.
 Given these observations, the status should be categorized as **normal**.

 ## Work 3.
-Generative AI - Text to Images
+Generative AI for Data Augmentation

 Generative AI models are employed to synthetically create diverse training images for object detection models.
 These generated images cover a wide range of scenarios, such as varying times of day, occupancy levels, and guest profiles.
 This approach helps to robustly train the object detection model without compromising privacy, as the generated images are not based on real-world data that could potentially reveal sensitive information.